 Whether you are living with a chronic disease or not, advance care planning is an important part of self-management at any age.
-An advance directive is meant to help patients ahead and guides doctors and loved ones in making clear decisions on their healthcare when they are unable to do so.
+An advance directive is meant to help patients plan ahead and guides doctors and loved ones in making clear decisions on their healthcare when they are unable to do so.
 Advance directives apply only to healthcare decisions, they do not affect financial matters.

-Advance directives have three components: a living will, a healthcare power of attorney, and a Do Not Resuscitate (DNR) order.
+Advance directives have three components: a living will, a healthcare power of attorney, and a Do Not Resuscitate (DNR) Order.

 - A living will tells doctors how the patient wants to be treated if they are unable to make decisions on their own.

 - A healthcare power of attorney is a legal document naming someone with the same values and wishes to make medical decisions for the patient at times the patient is unable to do so.